canonical/netbox/charm/docs/tutorial/getting-started.md

 ## Requirements
 - Juju 3.x installed.
-- Juju controller that can create a model of type kubernetes.
+- Juju controller that can create a model of type Kubernetes.
 - Read/write access to a S3 compatible server with a bucket created.
 - Configuration compatible with the traefik-k8s charms.
 In the case of MicroK8s this can be achieved with the `metallb` add-on.